souravs17031999/AUTOMATE-DATA-PIPELINE/README.md

 # Introduction :
 Data collection is one of the important steps in Data analysis , Machine learning and Deep learning.
-It is the process of gathering information of our interest, in our case it's the images of any type we want to gather.
+It is the process of gathering information of our interest, in our case it's the images and videos of any type we want to gather.
 Without data, we can't model our problem and do analysis of it.
+Collecting data in a format applicable for ML and DL workflows is also quite useful in the long run.

 # Objective :
 👉 Automate the collection and building of images using Google API's for search and videos using Youtube API's.